All Practice Areas

 Tragically, vicious dog attacks claim dozens of lives each year, and nearly half of all dog bite victims are children.
 These kinds of wrongful death cases should only be handled by an experienced dog bite lawyer who knows how to work with insurance companies and get the best possible settlement for you and your loved ones.

-Although there has been much debate around stereotyping certain dog breeds, Pit Bulls, as well as Rottweilers and German Sheperds rank as the top three most fatal dog breeds and are responsible for the most dog bite injuries each year.
+Although there has been much debate around stereotyping certain dog breeds, Pit Bulls, as well as Rottweilers and German Shepherds rank as the top three most fatal dog breeds and are responsible for the most dog bite injuries each year.
 In the United States, around 4.5 million people are bitten by dogs each year, and wrongful deaths from dog attacks are on the rise.

 Statutory Liability Under Washington State – Dog Owners